 Do you know of anyone who is impaired?
-Working in health care, I come across individuals all the time that have some level of impairment.
+Working in health care, I often come across individuals who have some level of injury, sickness, or disability.

-Is a blind man diminished comparative to someone who’s eyes work perfectly?
-Are the laim unable to traverse ground, the deaf unable to communicate, or the blind unable to observe?
+Is a blind man diminished comparative to someone who can see perfectly?
+Are all of the laim unable to function on their own, the deaf unable to communicate, or the blind unable to observe?

-From a naturalistic position, you would look at an individual whom science deems “normal”, and compare others to that model.
-If you don’t walk, talk, or do any function that the majority of people worldwide can do, you are considered impaired in ability.
+From a naturalistic position, some might compare others to what is expected.
+If you don’t walk, talk, or perform functions the majority of people worldwide can do, you might think of yourself as impaired in ability.

 The ability to see [spiritually] is God given.

 1 Corinthians 2:14 “The person without the Spirit does not accept the things that come from the Spirit of God but considers them foolishness, and cannot understand them because they are discerned only through the Spirit.”

 The spiritual senses inherent in mankind are limited by the object of their focus.

 The ability to see the things of God is made manifest to believers in Christ because they have been given by the Spirit of God.
 There is a desire for depth and meaning that I believe everyone yearns for in some way or another, the problem lies in where people seek it out.
 If someone seeks out a greater understanding of the spiritual through a local medium, they might have an experience that seems otherworldly but it will lead them into darkness.
 There are all kinds of demonic charlatans who pose as good and noble and yet there is an undercurrent of evil masking as the light.
 These imposters will tell you what you want to hear so they might gain your allegiance, hoping to entrap you in patterns that keep you satisfied long enough to scratch that spiritual itch yet never to be fulfilled.